Best Lob Wedges 2025

 Straight away, we were blown away by the aesthetics—they just look awesome.
 We weren't particularly fond of the shaping or the design of the Jaws Raw wedges so we elated to see Callaway revert back to a more classic looking bladed wedge.
 The design is based completely on tour-player feedback.
 The result is a higher toe peak and radius on the leading edge.

 The Opus also features Spin Gen Face Technology— a combination of three factors to enhance spin and control.
-There's also diagonal grooves across the face between the main grooves more friction when looking to cut across the ball.
+Along with a couple of extra grooves on the face, there are diagonal grooves between the main grooves for more friction when looking to cut across the ball.
 Plus, there's an aggressive face blast has been used for extra bite on shorter chip and pitch shots.

 The Opus performed exceptionally well when coming from the rough.
 It produced remarkable levels of spin and we saw the ball check up lots when hitting shots from thick, buried lies.